Concerns and controversies at the 2010 Winter Olympics: Opening ceremonies program

 On August 22, 2008, The Globe and Mail reported that after the budget for the ceremonies exceeded initial forecasts, the government of Prime Minister Stephen Harper mandated that the content of the opening ceremonies reflect its agenda as a condition of its contribution of C$20 million to fund the event.
 This was widely criticized as government interference with the arts and exercising ideological control.
 However, VANOC vice-president of communications Renée Smith-Valade said the government was not bringing politics into the 2010 games and did not have veto power over any part of the Olympic ceremonies.

 Security violation

-A mentally ill man from British Columbia was able to use a homemade all-access pass at the opening ceremonies to clear several layers of security at BC Place Stadium and get close to U.S. Vice President Joe Biden, who authorities say the man had an infatuation with.
+A mentally ill man from British Columbia was able to use a homemade all-access pass at the opening ceremonies to clear several layers of security at BC Place Stadium and get close to U.S. Vice President Joe Biden, who authorities said the man had an infatuation with.
 Before he could reach Biden, however, he was stopped by two plainclothes Mounties, who escorted him away.
-The man will not face charges, but has been committed to a psychiatric facility.
-The Royal Canadian Mounted Police (RCMP) said it has not implemented any change in security at the Olympics following the breach.
+The man did not face charges, but was committed to a psychiatric facility.
+The Royal Canadian Mounted Police (RCMP) said it did not implement any change in security at the Olympics following the breach.